What It’s Like To Visit Taktsang Monastery (Tiger’s Nest)

 My favorite day in Bhutan was the day I got up close and personal with Tiger’s Nest Monastery or Taktsang Monastery.
 Up until this day, I had only seen Tiger’s Nest in random photos, and the first time I saw a photo, I wasn’t even sure this place existed!
 It is a beautiful monastery perched precariously on the side of a mountain; it looks like it was built into the mountain itself!

-Bhutan tours usually save Tiger’s Nest for the last day since it gives tourists time to acclimate to the altitude in Bhutan.
+Bhutan Lhayul Tours & Travels saved the visit to the Tiger’s Nest for the last day since it gives us tourists time to acclimate to the altitude in Bhutan.
 It also works out nicely since Tiger’s Nest is located in Paro, the city where Bhutan’s international airport is located.
 In fact, you can actually catch glimpses of Tiger’s Nest from the city.
 It is so high up, it looks like white dots from the ground!

 (The white dots in the upper center of the picture is Tiger’s Nest.)

 The adventure starts when the guide pulls up to the parking lot which feels way far from the monastery since you can still barely see it!
 There are vendors selling Bhutanese crafts and horses waiting to give tourists rides up to the monastery.

 You can either hike a steeply uphill for 1.5 to 3 hours to get to the top or ride a horse 2/3 of the way.
 My guide said that the fastest anyone has hiked up was an hour (a guy who was in extraordinary shape) and the longest it’s taken anyone was 3 hours (an 80 year old).
 I opted to ride a horse and got up to Tiger’s Nest in about 2 hours including a short rest stop to enjoy tea.